clojure/clr.test.generative/README.md

 >Copyright (c) 2012 Rich Hickey.
 All rights reserved.
 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound bythe terms of this license.
 You must not remove this notice, or any other, from this software.

-Modified version for ClojureCLR:

-> Copyright © 2016 David Miller All rights reserved.
-The use and distribution terms for this software are covered by the [Eclipse Public License 1.0] which can be found in the file epl-v10.html at the root of this distribution.
-By using this software in any fashion, you are agreeing to be bound by the terms of this license.
-You must not remove this notice, or any other, from this software.

 [Eclipse Public License 1.0]: http://opensource.org/licenses/eclipse-1.0.php